ibm-cloud-docs/subnets/about.md

 ## Secondary subnets
 {: #secondary-subnets}

 Secondary subnets provide additional, independent IP addresses for your compute resources, and are well suited for use as external application or service addresses.
-Secondary subnet IP addresses are managed independently of other resources and are yours until canceled.

-Secondary subnets can be provisioned local to the data center or global.
+Secondary subnets can be local to the data center or global.
+Unlike primary subnets, secondary subnets are managed independently of other resources.

+Secondary subnets in the unrouted state may be subject to automatic reclaim.
+Refer to the [FAQs](/docs/subnets?topic=subnets-faq#faq-unrouted-subnet-automatic-reclaim) for more details on this policy.
+{: note}

 ### Features and use cases
 {: #features-use-cases}